fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'm' is an instance of 'integer number'
         - 'F' is an instance of 'Funktion'
         - 'Rnm2' is an instance of 'real coordinate space'
-        - 'k' is an instance if 'integer number'
+        - 'k' is an instance of 'integer number'
         - There is an equation:
             - formalized left hand side: 'k'
             - formalized right hand side: 'n' + 'm' + 2
-        - 'Rnm2' has the dimension 'k'
+        - 'Rnm2' has dimension 'k'
         - 'F' has domain 'Rnm2'
         - 'F' has range 'set of real numbers'
         - 'u' is an instance of 'Eingangssignal'